robertovg/LinkClipper/README.md

 ### With Passthrough - Copying links from the browser

-Adding this version of LinkClipper as the default browser, will make any link you open to go to the clipboard.
+Adding this version of LinkClipper as your default browser, will make any link you open in your system to get added to your clipboard before it's opened in your browser.
+Just remember to change your preferred browser by uncommenting it in `apps/withPassthrough/LinkClipper.app/Contents/MacOS/LinkClipper`.

+Then you have to set LinkClipper as the default browser in `System Preferences > General > Default web browser`.

-When you copy a link from the browser, it will be automatically copied to the clipboard.
-This is useful when you want to copy a link from the browser to another application, but you don't want to open the link in the browser.
+Any link follow in your system from now on will be automatically copied into the clipboard.
+This is useful when you want to copy a link from the browser to another application, but you don't want to open the link in the browser, and then copy from the URL bar.

 ### Only Copy - Copying links from any application

-Same applications but this time this application only works as a way to copy links from any application.
-This is useful used in combination with [Choosy](https://choosy.app/), so we have a quick way to copy links from anywhere.
+This version of the application works only as a way to copy links from any application.
+This is useful used in combination with [Choosy](https://choosy.app/), so we have a quick way to copy links from anywhere in Choosy instead opening.

 ## Credits